ben-casson/weather-app/README.md

 # weather-app
-This app displays details about the weather at the user's current location.
-Information about the weather in any city will be shown after searching for that city.
+This app can display details about the weather in over 200,000 cities.
+Information about the weather a particular city will be shown after searching for that location.

 <br>
 <br>